michalneoral/Raptor/raptor/datasets/README.md

 ## DAVIS-Moving - COCO format
 COCO format files for Raptor's evaluation on the Davis dataset[^ponttuset2017].

+The DAVIS-Moving dataset is a subset of the original dataset (the key for choosing particular sequences is mentioned in the ["Towards Segmenting Anything That Moves"](https://arxiv.org/abs/1902.03715)[^dave2019] paper).
+Thus, you have first to download DAVIS dataset separately.
+Then, in the "Towards" [repo](https://github.com/achalddave/segment-any-moving/tree/master/release) are the subsets of the sequences as `release/dataset_name/moving_{train|val}_sequences.txt`

 ### Download
 ```
 cd YOUR_davis_directory